JacekDubikowski/build-your-own-framework/readme.md

 In case of the framework usage, the programmers typically don't handle creating instances and dependencies on their own.
 They rely on the core feature of the frameworks - **Dependency Injection**.

-In the below article I will present a simple implementation of the DI container based on annotation processing.
+In the below article I will present a simple implementation of the dependency injection container based on annotation processing.

 ## Part 2 - Theory